-Some bosses like to pass their work to some unassuming employee then claim the results.
-Be wary of these guys and don’t spoil them lest they become rotten dead weights.
-Know what is your job and what is their job.
+Some bosses like to pass their work to some unassuming employee and then claim the results.
+Be wary of these guys, and don’t spoil them lest they become rotten dead weights.
+Know what your job is and what their job is.
 Anyway, that’s why your company gives out evaluation forms about performing your bosses.

 5. Craft a Good Office Image

 A clean and good office image can help you build a rapport with everyone.
-It’ll make your work easier, boosting your confidence along with it.
+It’ll make your work easier, and boost your confidence, too.
 A good office image can also help you establish good alliances and even friendships.